 Late Work: Late work is unacceptable.
 Please ensure that your work is submitted on time.
 The deadlines are clearly marked on all paper descriptions and on the course calendar.
 If you know a due date conflicts with something outside of class, plan ahead and submit your assignment early.
-I will send a confirmation e-mail by 8 am the next morning.
+If Canvas is not working, please email me your paper.
+Regardless of how you submit your paper, I will send a confirmation e-mail by 9 am the next morning.
 If you do not receive a confirmation e-mail, I did not receive your paper.

-Disability and Non-Discrimination Clause: Students with disabilities which may restrict their full participation in course activities are encouraged to meet with the instructor or contact the SVSU Office of Disability Services, Curtis Hall, Room C-112, Phone: 989-964-4168.
+Disability and Non-Discrimination Clause: Students with disabilities which may restrict their full participation in course activities are encouraged to contact the SVSU Office of

+Disability Services, Wickes Hall 260, Phone: 989-964-7000.
 SVSU does not discriminate based on race, religion, color, gender, sexual orientation, national origin, age, physical impairment, disability, or veteran status in the provision of education, employment, and other services.